FRRouting/frr/doc/user/ospfd.rst

 .. index:: no passive-interface INTERFACE
 .. clicmd:: no passive-interface INTERFACE

-.. _ospf-passive-interface:

    Do not speak OSPF interface on the given interface, but do advertise the interface as a stub link in the router-:abbr:`LSA (Link State Advertisement)` for this router.
 This allows one to advertise addresses on such connected interfaces without having to originate AS-External/Type-5 LSAs (which have global flooding scope) - as would occur if connected addresses were redistributed into OSPF (:ref:`redistribute-routes-to-ospf`).
 This is the only way to advertise non-OSPF links into stub areas.

 .. index:: timers throttle spf DELAY INITIAL-HOLDTIME MAX-HOLDTIME
 .. clicmd:: timers throttle spf DELAY INITIAL-HOLDTIME MAX-HOLDTIME